duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 battlefield after Battle Pets that were already there.
 Nature's Confluence places Battle Pets onto the battlefield from left to right, bottom to top.

-### Dervish

-Summoned Wind Dervish tokens are Ephemeral and disappear at the end of your turn unless buffed by a Dunecaster.

-Your Obelysks won't spawn Dervish tokens if the Obelysk is surrounded.

-Ephemeral is a special tag possessed by wind dervishes.
-It can be removed by a Dunecaster, but can't otherwise be dispelled.
-Equally, when a wind dervish that has been buffed by a dunecaster is dispelled, it does not regain the ephemeral keyword and does not disappear at the end of the turn.

-### Golem

-The special abilities of Golems with the Bond keyword only trigger when another friendly Golem is already on the battlefield.

 ### Mech

 Some mechs have the same Opening Gambit of progressing the